Eating Snails in France

 The snails sold in France are not all ‘Burgundy’ snails (Helix pomatia); there is also the classic snail (Helix lucorum), the small gray snail (Helix aspera).

-If you are wondering where to buy escargots in Paris, the best place is La Maison de L’Escargot (79 rue Fondary, Paris 15).
-La Maison de l’Escargot was founded in 1894 and they have a savoir-faire – from collecting wild snails to prepare them and the choice of the best products – that satisfies the most refined requirements.
+If you are wondering where to buy snails in Paris, the best place is La Maison de L’Escargot (79 rue Fondary, Paris 15).
+La Maison de l’Escargot was founded in 1894, and they have a savoir-faire – from collecting wild snails to preparing them and the choice of the best products – that satisfies the most refined requirements.
 La Maison de l’Escargot proposes cooked snails or canned Burgundy snails to prepare with your favorite escargot recipe.